dewv/customerServiceApp/projectDocs/Design_Implementation.md

     - we should call them something else to make it clear to them what the purpose is when this rolls out.
 "Submit Bug/improvement"?
 "View submitted Bug/improvment"?
       - For our intents and purposes, they will be referred to as "Issues".
 - CAN NOT Delete issue
+- Whenever information is updated, triggers github webhook to update on github.
+- have the mysql server update every few minutes from github IF github commits won't trigger the webhook

 ## View